academe/idealpostcodes/README.md

 # IdealPostcodes

-Library to access the Ideal Postcodes API.
+Library to access the [Ideal Postcodes](https://ideal-postcodes.co.uk/) API.
 The main documentation for the API is here: https://ideal-postcodes.co.uk/documentation

 Still much work-in-progress, but a working library.
+This package is not associated officially with *Ideal Postcodes*.

 ## General Aproach